Lew Hoad: Amateur career: 1950–1957

-Hoad played poorly in early 1957, due to back trouble, and was placed in an upper body cast for six weeks, following which he slowly returned to tennis competition in April 1957.
-He then experienced a period of pain-free playing for 11 months.
+Hoad started the year in Manly where he beat the young American Myron Franks in the final.
+Hoad was the top-seed at the Australian Championships but lost in the semifinals to Fraser.
+He played poorly in early 1957, troubled by back pain, and was placed in an upper body cast for six weeks, following which he slowly returned to competition in April.
+Hoad was defeated in the quarterfinal of the Italian Championships by Mervyn Rose and lost in his first match at the French Championships to Neil Gibson.
 He won the Northern Championships in Manchester, beating Ramanathan Krishnan in the final.
 Hoad won his second successive Wimbledon singles title, defeating Ashley Cooper in a straight-sets final that lasted 57 minutes.